Il Caggio

 Going into detail, it is possible to divide the land into two macro-categories, "Caggio" and "Cantina".

 The “Caggio” soils are medium skeletal Cambisols, deriving from calcareous clays.
-These are deep, drained sounds, with good water availability thanks to the reserves that naturally accumulate in this type of soil.
+These are deep, drained sounds, with good water availability thanks to the reserves that accumulate naturally in this type of soil.